1337est/dotfiles/README.md

 ### **`Templates`**

-Contains template files for quick use, including:
+Contains template files for quick use.

 ```bash
  adrian